You go to the Chinese takeout and what’s the one thing on the menu … besides eggrolls … that is always on the menu? Pork Fried Rice!

 - You can either scramble the Eggs in a separate non-stick skillet then add to the mixture or I prefer to make a "well" in the center of the wok, and scramble the Eggs.
 Once they are scrambled, incorporate into the rest of the rice mixture and add the remaining teaspoon of Sesame Oil, mixing well.

 - Garnish with any or all of the following: Chives, Spring Onions, Chili slices, Crushed Chili Flakes, and/or any sauces you like.

+You can easily double this recipe, just make sure that your wok is large enough to hold all of the ingredients.
 Not a Pork fan, just half the amount of marinade required and then add it in when adding in the rice and continue to cook from there.
 It's what seriously adds flavor to this dish.